dfuse-io/docs/content/guides/graphql/getting-started-javascript.md

 ## 4. Crafting our GraphQL Query

-Next, we will create our GraphQL query.
-Here, we will use a GraphQL subscription to enable us to stream results as they come.
-We will use the `searchTransactionsForward` operation, with the `"receiver:eosio.token action:transfer"` query (See the [Search Query Language reference here]({{< ref "/reference/eosio/search" >}})).
+Next, we you create our GraphQL query.
+Here, you will use a GraphQL subscription to stream results as they come.
+You will use the `searchTransactionsForward` operation, with the `"receiver:eosio.token action:transfer"` query (See the [Search Query Language reference here]({{< ref "/reference/eosio/search" >}})).

 {{< tabs "getting-started-js-4" >}}
 {{< tab lang="javascript" title="main.js" opts="linenos=table,linenostart=7">}}